- Associate Professor of Law, General Faculty

-Shin previously served at William & Mary Law School as a clinical assistant professor and director of the PELE Special Education Advocacy Clinic.
+Shin was previously a clinical assistant professor at William & Mary Law School, where she directed the PELE Special Education Advocacy Clinic.
 Under her supervision, law students provide free legal representation to children with disabilities and their families.
 Before joining William & Mary, Shin was an attorney with the JustChildren Program of the Legal Aid Justice Center, where she provided legal representation to children and families in the areas of special education, school discipline, juvenile justice and immigration.
 During that time, she supervised law students in the Child Advocacy Clinic at the University of Virginia School of Law.

-Prior to law school, Crystal taught fourth grade for three years in Henderson, North Carolina, through the Teach For America program.
+Prior to law school, Shin taught fourth grade for three years in Henderson, North Carolina, through the Teach For America program.
 Her students served as her inspiration and motivation to attend law school.
 Shin received her B.A. and J.D. from the University of Virginia, where she was the 2010 recipient of the Margaret G. Hyde Award.
-Shin's work at LAJC began through the Powell Fellowship, an award offered by UVA Law to help recipients provide legal services to the indigent.
+Shin’s work at LAJC began through the Powell Fellowship, an award offered by UVA Law to help recipients provide legal services to indigent clients.